Franchise / Emily the Strange

 - Feuding Families: A major theme in the diary books, although technically, the Dark Aunts and Shady Uncles are both a part of the same family.

-- Heroic Comedic Sociopath: Most of the time Emily claims she hates violence, and yet many of her interests and hobbies are a bit gruesome, and now and then she doesn't mind bashing a guy wether or not he deserves it, especially in the comics.
+- Heroic Comedic Sociopath: Most of the time Emily claims she hates violence, and yet many of her interests and hobbies are a bit gruesome, and now and then she doesn't mind bashing a guy whether or not he deserves it, especially in the comics.

 - Kind Hearted Cat Lover: Emily has a natural love for cats and is frequently accompanied by four of them: "Sabbath", "Miles", "Nee Chee", and "Mystery"

-- Love Makes You Evil: In The 13th Hour Oglieve's love for Emily's aunt Larue leads him to kill all the animals in her care except Mystery, and poison Larue, so she'd be weak, alone and dependant on him.
+- Love Makes You Evil: In The 13th Hour Oglieve's love for Emily's aunt Larue leads him to kill all the animals in her care except Mystery, and poison Larue, so she'd be weak, alone and dependent on him.

 - Memory Gambit: The plot of "The Lost Days" involved Emily waking up in the middle of one.
 She'd received a posthumous letter from her great-aunt Emma, telling her to come to the town of Blackrock to claim her inheritance.
 She was warned of danger from a young psychic named Jakey, so she erased all of her memories, preventing him from accessing what was in her mind.
 She later has to repeat the process when her accomplice in the plan uses a Trigger Phrase to restore her memories before the right time.
 Finally, she does a variant of this by erasing the memories of the accomplice (with her permission) and causing her to assume the identity of "Earwig" (Emily's amnesiac persona) for a short time because she was about to make a bet that would result in her having to join her enemy's traveling show, but she couldn't actually go herself.